You shouldn’t have to worry about your dog getting sick from salmonella if he is healthy and has a strong immune system.

 But, to simplify things:

-Your dog should be safe from potential salmonella in raw meat, but you should wash your hands for your own safety.
+Your dog should be safe from potential salmonella in raw meat and raw eggs, but you should wash your hands for your own safety.

 Now I want to hear from you!